The Nutritional And Health Benefits of Passion Fruit

 - Provides 7% of the daily requirement of potassium per 100 grams.

 - Has good levels of beta carotene, the precursor of Vitamin A.

 - Has a number of carotenoids in good quantities.

 - Contains the healthy plant sterols and alkaloids and triterpenes.

 - Passion fruit boosts the body's immunity levels due to its excellent levels of the antioxidant Vitamin C, thereby protecting the body against various infections and diseases.

 - The high levels of Vitamin A help to maintain the integrity of vision and skin as well as aiding in growth and providing benefits to the reproductive system.

-- The good potassium levels regulate blood pressure heart muscle contraction.
-It also counters the potassium depleting effects of certain drugs and diuretics.
+- Good potassium levels regulate blood pressure heart muscle contraction.
+It also counters the potassium-depleting effects of certain drugs and diuretics.

 - Passion fruit contains about 13 carotenoids in quantities enough to make a positive health impact.
 These carotenoids act as either the precursors of Vitamin A or provide antioxidant activity.

 - Also present in passion fruit are various plant sterols that lower blood cholesterol.
-These blood cholesterol lowering benefits are also obtained through the good amounts of dietary fiber that it contains.
+These blood cholesterol-lowering benefits are also obtained through the good amounts of dietary fibre that it contains.